 - If scallops are refrigerated, allow them to stand at room temperature for about 30 minutes.
 Pat scallops dry with a paper towel.
 If the small side muscle (abductor) is still attached, pinch it off.
 It is tough to eat.
 Season scallops with a little salt and pepper.

-- Heat a non-stick sauté or fry pan over medium-high heat.
-Add oil.
-When pan is hot and oil starts to shimmer place scallops in pan flat side down.
+Add oil to a non-stick sauté or fry pan over medium to medium-high heat.
+When pan is hot place scallops in pan flat side down.
 Don’t crowd them.
 Leave scallops alone and don’t move them for a few minutes.
 The edges will start to get brown.
-You are aiming for a dark golden caramel crust.
+You are aiming for a golden crust.
 Turn scallops over, turn heat down, and using a spoon or pastry brush glaze with the Hoisin.
 Cook 1 more minute.
 Serve immediately.